Trust & Compliance

 Incoterms and shipping arrangements Jisun supports for international amusement equipment orders.

-As is standard for B2B export of industrial and amusement equipment, we can quote under several internationally recognized Incoterms depending on your logistics preference and destination:
+As is standard for B2B export of industrial and amusement equipment, we can quote under several internationally recognized Incoterms depending on your logistics preference and destination.
+Exact terms available depend on order size, destination, and current freight market conditions — confirm applicable Incoterms and responsibilities with our sales team when requesting a quote.

 Freight Mode